 Acta Scientiarum Polonorum.
-Oeconomia accepts and applies the rules of publication ethics according to the Best Practice Guidelines of the Committee on Publication Ethics (COPE).
+Oeconomia accepts and applies the rules of publication ethics according to the Best Practice Guidelines of the Committee on Publication Ethics (COPE), Code of Conduct and Best Practice Guidelines for Journal Editors and Principles of Transparency and Best Practice in Scholarly Publishing.

 I. DUTIES OF THE EDITORIAL BOARD